Kot Engenharia

 Metal tanks are constantly used in petrochemical industry processes.
 Tanks can be used for mixing processes, homogenization, mechanical separation, chemical reactions, aeration and final product storage, among other applications.

-The tanks are made from flat steel sheets, which are shaped to the desired radius and welded using an automated and/or manual process.
-In the case of large tanks, transportation is unfeasible, so construction is carried out at the installation site.
-The welds made in this case are field welds.
+In addition, the tanks are manufactured from flat steel sheets, which are shaped to the desired radius and welded using an automated and/or manual process.
+In the case of large tanks, transportation is not feasible, so construction is carried out at the installation site.
+The welds performed in this case are field welds.

-It is relatively common for distortions and warping to occur in the side plates, but depending on their severity, the tank's conditions of use can be jeopardized, in addition to the risk of structural collapse.
+However, it is relatively common for distortions and warping to occur in the side plates.
+Depending on their severity, this can impair the tank's usability and pose a risk of structural collapse.

-Distortions in the side plates can be permanent or only arise under certain loading conditions.
-The support conditions of the shell plates on the foundation slab can cause distortions in the shell due to differences in rigidity.
-Differential settlements can also cause distortions in the side plates of large tanks.
+Furthermore, distortions in the side plates may be permanent or arise only under certain loading conditions.
+The support conditions of the side plates on the foundation slab may cause distortions in the side due to differences in stiffness.
+Similarly, differential settlements may also cause distortions in the side plates of large tanks.

 Metal tanks can be fitted with mechanical devices such as agitators.
 Normally, in open tanks, these devices are installed by means of platforms at the top of the tank, in order to support the mechanical drives, valves and other devices required for the process.